ucldc/annotate_test/README.md

 https://cloud.google.com/vision/

-I did this by getting a 90 trial account with a $300 test credit.
-If I'm reading the prices correctly then it would cost ~$12,000 to run all the google vision API features on all ~630k Calisphere images, or $20 per 1,000 images.
+I did this by getting a 60 day [free trial account](https://cloud.google.com/free-trial/) with a $300 test credit.
+If I'm [reading the prices correctly](https://cloud.google.com/vision/pricing) then it would cost ~$12,000 to run all the google vision API features on all ~630k Calisphere images, or $20 per 1,000 images.